full

 Speaker:

-And learned all the terrible and private things you might be able
+and learned all of the terrible and private things you might be able to find with just that little.

 Speaker: